Limit theorems and structural properties of the Cat-and-Mouse Markov chain: Abstract

 \section{Abstract}

 We revisit the so-called Cat-and-Mouse Markov chain, studied earlier by Litvak and Robert (2012).
-This is a 2-dimensional Markov chain on the lattice $\mathbb{Z}^2$, where the first component is a simple random walk and the second component changes when the components meet.
+This is a 2-dimensional Markov chain on the lattice $\mathbb{Z}^2$, where the first component (the cat) is a simple random walk and the second component (the mouse) changes when the components meet.
 We obtain new results for two generalisations of the model.
-Firstly, we consider a general jump distribution of the second component (the mouse) and obtain its scaling limit.
-Secondly, we consider chains of three and more dimensions, where we again find a limiting law of the last component.
+Firstly, in the 2-dimensional case we consider far more general jump distributions for the components and obtain a scaling limit for the second component.
+When we let the first component be a simple random walk again, we further generalise the jump distribution of the second component.
+Secondly, we consider chains of three and more dimensions, where we investigate structural properties of the model and find a limiting law for the last component.

 \keywords{cat-and-mouse games; multidimensional Markov chain; compound renewal process; regular variation; weak convergence; randomly stopped sums.}

 \ams{60J10}{60F05}